GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 - The `uSym` and `iSym` commands are mainly theoretical devices that ensure soundness in the presence of fresh-value generation.
   In the implementation, we provide an allocation mechanism that allows the creators of Gillian instantations to generate fresh interpreted and uninterpreted symbols.

-#### Procedures and programs

-As explained earlier, there is no defined set `A` of actions, actions are denotted by their name, a string.
-Also, the procedures and programs contain much more information than what is in the paper.
+The procedures and programs also contain more information than given in the paper:

 ```ocaml
 type ('annot, 'label) proc = {